peiyucn/JPwd/README.md

          */
         var JPwdConfig = {
             passwordMaxLength: 6,                // The number of password length
+            passwordInvisible: true,             // The password whether to hide
             passwordSymbol: "●",                 // The password character
             passwordSymbolColor: "#9b9b9b",      // The password character color
             passwordSymbolSize: "1rem",          // The password character font size